Chapter 1 : The Trial

 "Nobody needs to see your memories."

 She was caught off-guard as Severus grabbed her arms and spun her to face him.
 In her distraction of dealing with Atrum, she hadn't noticed Severus' reaction to his arrival.
-It did not surprise her, seeing the man that had once been his father that he once hoped to be dead, standing in the courtroom, looking better than he probably ever had in his life.
-His eyes bore through her, his body was shaking in anger; his lip curled up in disgust, his voice was dangerously low when he spoke.
-"What...is happening?"
+It did not surprise her, seeing the man that had once been his father, who was hoped to be dead, standing in the courtroom, looking better than he probably ever had in his life.
+His eyes bore through her, his body was shaking in anger; his lip curled up in disgust and his voice was dangerously low when he spoke.
+"What is happening?"

 "What's the matter sonny, didn't miss me?"
 Atrum laughed, giddy.
 "I believe you need my memories more than you think, Gracie."

 Grace frowned, "I suppose now would be a decent time to begin to explain things."
 She looked away from Severus as he dropped his grip on her, staring at the man Grace had called Atrum.

 "Who are you?"
 Shacklebolt asked, taking in the man's appearance.
 He was well dressed, his graying black hair lengthy but well-trimmed and his smile was riddled with straight, white teeth.
 He seemed to be physically fit, despite his aging appearance.

 "Atrum Unus," he chuckled with a flourishing bow.

 Grace rolled her eyes and held her hand up.
 "It's fine," she said.
 "Let's just get this over with."